nixonyung/nixonyung.github.io/content/writings/growth/love.en.md

 No reasons are required for love.<br/>
 Only those who lack love need reasons.<br/>

-And they are disabled to read love.<br/>
+And they are left not being able to understand love.<br/>
 They may break the chain of hatred.<br/>
 But scratch an altruist and watch a "hypocrite" bleed.<br/>